LACoFD is part of the Coordinated Agency Recovery Effort (C.A.R.E.) Find out more info at the CARE website.

 FLOOD SAFETY INFORMATION

 Don’t get caught in a mud and debris flow!
 Los Angeles County firefighters remind their local residents to be aware of the potential mud and debris flow dangers associated with rainy days.
-This is especially true for residents living in post-burn areas of the recent Colby Fire in the San Gabriel Valley foothill areas.
+This is especially true for residents living in post-burn areas.
 Here’s what to do:

 - Monitor radio and TV news closely for information about weather conditions and flooding in your area.